-Key Words: Sustainability, business education, experiential learning, reflective practice, metaphor fosters increased awareness of the need to add environmentally sustainable value to society as well as to the bottom line and (2) builds the knowledge base and skill sets that marketing graduates will need to develop and promote practical product and service solutions that balance the needs of people and the environment (Borin and Metcalf, 2010, Bridges and Wilhelm, 2008; Sustainability, 2008).
-However, as noted by a number of authors (e.g. Richardson, Irwin and Sherwin, 2005; Uhl and Anderson, 2001) the knowledge base and skill sets required to design sustainable products and services are broad.
+Sustainability education is gradually being introduced in business schools (Martin & Schouten 2012, Borin & Metcalf 2010).
+Sustainability imperatives, combined with shifts in society's expectations of business, challenge marketing educators to retool curriculum content so that it (1) fosters increased awareness of the need to add environmentally sustainable value to society as well as to the bottom line; and (2) builds the knowledge base and skill sets that marketing graduates will need to develop and promote practical product and service solutions that balance the needs of people and the environment (Borin & Metcalf 2010, Bridges & Wilhelm 2008; Sustainability 2008).
+However, as noted by a number of authors (e.g. Richardson, Irwin & Sherwin 2005; Uhl & Anderson 2001) the knowledge base and skill sets required to design sustainable products and services are broad, with Richardson et al. (2005) identifying rather daunting lists enumerating the ideas, values and facts which must be learned.
 All of this makes teaching sustainability an interesting challenge.